Last Updated on September 13, 2023 by Eve Dawes

-Leaping Bunny and the cruelty free bunny logo is a logo most of us are familiar with.
+Which makeup brands are cruelty free?
+Leaping Bunny and the cruelty free bunny logo are logos most of us are familiar with.
 Leaping Bunny certified means a brand has submitted all of its ingredients and suppliers to Leaping Bunny and met with their standards to get certified.
 There are other cruelty free logos but this is one of the most recognized and if you see it you know the brands met the strict Leaping Bunny brand criteria.
 However, not all brands use this logo or cruelty-free symbols as they cost to use and for smaller brands it may not be in their budget.
-So here’s how to find cruelty-free brands with and without the cruelty free logo.
+So don’t just rely on the leaping bunny logo.
+Here’s how to find cruelty free makeup brands with and without the cruelty free logo.

 How to tell if a brand’s cruelty free

-With all of the sales coming up like Sephora’s 20% off sale, Black Friday and small business Saturday I wanted to add some clarity on how to tell if a product’s cruelty-free.
-The leaping bunny logo is a great place to start but it’s not the full picture.
+With all of the sales coming up like Sephora’s 20% off sale, Black Friday and small business Saturday I wanted to add some clarity on how to tell if a product or brands cruelty-free and know if it’s truly a cruelty free makeup brand.
+The leaping bunny logo is a great place to start but it’s not the full picture or the only way to tell.

 The Leaping Bunny Logo is the only internationally recognized symbol guaranteeing consumers that no new animal tests were used in the development of any product displaying it.
 The Logo can be seen on packaging, advertising, and websites for cosmetics and household products around the world.